 Mainly, due to the fact that it is a lot more patient-friendly and transparent and addresses a few of the gaps in the EMR system.
-Moreover, it also limits errors in decision making as it offers a better understanding of their patient?s medical history & health conditions.
+Moreover, it also limits errors in decision-making, as it offers a better understanding of the patient’s medical history & health conditions.
 Meanwhile, in the case of Personal Health Records, it has gone a step further by ensuring meaningful use of patient health data.
 It offers all benefits of EHR, with an added advantage of more patient involvement as the health data is owned and managed by them.
 It also provides doctors an insight into patient health outside the purview of the clinic or hospital, thus enable a better understanding of patient health, which improves health outcomes.

 So, let’s go ahead and understand these concepts in-depth: